-Spousal Maintenance is provided for by Section 504 of the Illinois Marriage and Dissolution of Marriage Act.
-Maintenance is what was once called alimony – payments made from the higher earning party to the lower earning party following the dissolution of marriage.
+Spousal Maintenance is provided for by Section 504 of the Illinois Marriage and Dissolution of Marriage Act. custody is what was once called alimony – payments made from the higher earning party to the lower earning party following the dissolution of marriage.

 Illinois Maintenance Statute: The statute provides 14 factors to determine whether an award of maintenance is appropriate.
 Generally speaking, the alimony law looks at the earning capacities of the parties, the standard of living during the marriage, and the length of the marriage.

 Once the Court determines that custody is appropriate, a statutory formula is employed where the combined gross income of the parties does not exceed $250,000.
 The formula calculates 30% of the gross income of the higher earner, and subtracts 20% of the gross income of the lower earner.
 This determines the amount of custody due, subject to a cap of 40% of the combined gross income of the parties.
 This means that the spouse receiving income cannot have their own income plus custody exceed 40% of the gross combined income

 Example of Maintenance (Spousal support) in Illinois):

 Spouse 1 gross income – $150,000 (30%) $45,000